jacobweber/coverArt/README.txt

 Make sure you're using the Cover Art HTTP proxy.
 On Mac OS X, you can use the Apple menu's "Location" submenu to switch to the "Cover Art" location.

-If you have already run Cover Art, and you want to start from scratch, you can delete the file "albumDatabase.pkl".

 At the command-line, "cd" into the directory with these scripts.
 Type "python coverArtServer.py" to start the servers.

+If you have already run Cover Art, and you want to start from scratch, you can run "python coverArtServer.py clear" instead.

 In iTunes, select any albums that have incorrect artwork, control-click them, and choose "Clear Downloaded Artwork."
 Then control-click again and choose "Get Album Artwork".
 Or, to get artwork for all albums that don't have it, choose "Get Album Artwork" from the Advanced menu.